 AAMC Summer Undergraduate Research Programs

-The Association of American Medical Colleges publishes a list of MD-PhD and MD-focused Summer Research Programs.
+The Association of American Medical Colleges publishes a lists of MD-PhD Summer Research Programs and Summer Undergraduate Research Programs.
 Some of these programs focus specifically on recruitment and preparation for students from backgrounds traditionally underrepresented in the medical professions; others are open applications.

 DAAD Research Internships in Science and Engineering